Goutham204/Emoji-Generator-from-Facial-Expression/README.md

 # Emoji Generator from Facial Expression
-Developed a real-time application with CNNs to detect facial expressions and generate matching emojis, focusing on emotion recognition and computer vision.
-Applicable to social media and assistive technology.
+Built a real-time AI-powered facial expression recognition system using Convolutional Neural Networks (CNNs) to generate matching emojis.
+Integrated OpenCV, TensorFlow, and Deep Learning for high-accuracy emotion recognition.
+This project has applications in social media, assistive technology, and user experience enhancement.